neo4j-contrib/py2neo/docs/index.rst

 Requirements
 ============

-The following versions of Python and Neo4j are supported:
+The following versions of Python and Neo4j (all editions) are supported:

 - Python 2.7 / 3.5 / 3.6 / 3.7 / 3.8
 - Neo4j 3.4 / 3.5 / 4.0 / 4.1 (the latest point release of each version is recommended)

-While either Neo4j Community or Enterprise edition may be used, py2neo does not yet fully support all Enterprise-only features, such as `Causal Clustering`_.
-Py2neo does however provide support for the multi-database functionality added in Neo4j 4.0.
+Py2neo provides support for the multi-database functionality added in Neo4j 4.0.
 More about this can be found in the documentation for the :class:`.Graph` class.

 Note that Py2neo is developed and tested under **Linux** using standard CPython distributions.